Tanzania VS Kenya: A Point-by-Point Comparison of the Top 2 Safari Destinations

 - Mount Kilimanjaro

 Recommended Tours: 10 Days Serengeti Wildebeest Migration Safari | 4 Days Zanzibar Kendwa Beach Holidays and Stone Town Tour | 3 Days Selous Reserve Mid-range Safari | 9 Days Kilimanjaro Summit Climbing Lemosho Route

 There are safaris beyond the iconic game drives that you can enjoy, too.
-Since Kenya has a wealth of private conservancies that not only lets you enjoy a more exclusive safari but also other activities including horseback riding, guided nature walks and night game drives.
+Kenya has a wealth of private conservancies that not only lets you enjoy a more exclusive safari but also other activities including horseback riding, guided nature walks, and night game drives.
 These private conservancies are usually parts of the Masai Mara ecosystem.
 Laikipia, Motorogi and Lewa Conservancies are some of the top ones in the country.
-In Tanzania, wildlife safaris have been a hit which has made a resounding noise internationally.
+In Tanzania, wildlife safaris have been a hit that has made a resounding noise internationally.
 But did you know that primate safari are available in Tanzania, too?
 In the western region of the country lies national parks that welcome you to a visit to chimpanzees and other unique primates.
 Not to mention the view that the western circuit provides, covering Africa’s largest lake, Lake Victoria.